-The Release Notes and a Zimbra Blog Post provide the nitty gritty details of what’s included, what’s Production and what’s still Beta, so rather than repeat all that here, take a moment and follow the links, and then come back here!
+The Release Notes and a Zimbra Blog Post provide the nitty gritty details of what’s included included in 8.8.9, what’s Production and what’s still Beta, so rather than repeat all that here, take a moment and follow the links, and then come back here!

 Should You Upgrade?

-If you are currently on Zimbra 8.7.11 or any version earlier than 8.8.8, I’d upgrade to 8.8.9 during your next maintenance cycle, but by using the ZeXtras Suite to migrate to new, fresh servers (I’m not a fan of in-place upgrades to 8.8.x in general).
+If you are on any 8.8.x version earlier than 8.8.8, I’d upgrade to 8.8.9 during your next maintenance cycle, but by using the ZeXtras Suite to migrate to new, fresh servers (I’m not a fan of in-place upgrades to 8.8.x in general).
 The 8.8.x series is now well-seasoned, and quite stable.

 If you are currently on Zimbra 8.8.8 however, I would wait before doing an in-place upgrade to 8.8.9.